carlosarraes/fsback/readme.md

 ## API and Database

 The API is hosted on Google Cloud Run and uses `golang:1.20.1-alpine3.17`.
-The database uses ElephantSQL server to persist data, with initial data being initialized once the database was created.
+The database uses ElephantSQL server to persist data, with initial data being initialized once the database was created(manually).

 <table align="center">
 <tr>